Skip to main content

 How the Trio Compares to Buying Individual Budget Serums

-The Ordinary sells individual serums — Vitamin C Suspension, Granactive Retinoid, and Hyaluronic Acid 2% + B5 — each with published concentrations and clinical-grade formulations.
+The Ordinary sells a bundled Daily Set as well as individual serums — Vitamin C Suspension, Granactive Retinoid, and Hyaluronic Acid 2% + B5 — each with published concentrations and clinical-grade formulations.
 Buying all three separately costs roughly the same as the Tree of Life trio, but The Ordinary discloses exact percentages while Tree of Life does not.
 For someone who wants transparency about what they are putting on their skin, The Ordinary wins on information.
 For someone who wants three serums in one box without researching which specific products to buy from a 50-SKU catalog, Tree of Life wins on convenience.
-Both approaches work for beginners — the question is whether you prefer knowing your concentrations or simplifying the purchase decision.
+Both approaches work for beginners — the question is which matters more to you — knowing exact concentrations or simplifying the purchase decision.

 CeraVe offers a Vitamin C serum and a retinol serum with ceramide-enhanced formulations that provide barrier support alongside the active ingredients.
 The ceramide advantage is real — it reduces the irritation risk during the adjustment period that all retinol products require.
 CeraVe does not sell a standalone HA serum, so the trio approach requires buying from two brands.
 At the combined price, the CeraVe route costs more than Tree of Life but delivers higher-quality individual formulations with better stability and ingredient disclosure.